 Fund financial statements provide detailed information about the District's major funds.
 The District uses many funds to account for a multiple of financial transactions.
 However, these fund financial statements focus on the District's most significant funds.
-The District's major governmental funds are the General Fund, the Bond Retirement Fund, and the Permanent Improvement Fund.
+The District's major governmental funds are the General Fund and the Bond Retirement Fund.